4xel-C/4xel-C/README.md

 ## Hi there 👋
-I am an **organic chemist**⚗️🧪 and a **Data Scientist** student💻.
-By leveraging the vast amounts of data we can generate over time, I aim to detect emerging trends and uncover valuable insights! 📊🚀
+I am an organic chemist ⚗️🧪 transitioning into Data Science 💻.

+My background in chemistry and R&D has trained me to tackle complex problems, analyze data with precision, and uncover hidden patterns within highly technical datasets at the crossroads of life sciences (chemistry, biology, biochemistry…).
+This passion for exploration naturally led me to pursue in Data Science, where I strive to harness data to generate valuable insights and emerging trends by developing new tools in machine learning and AI.

+By combining these skills with a deep understanding of life sciences, I aim to make impactful contributions to research and innovation. 📊🚀

 **Search🔍, Learn📚, Optimize⚙️, Repeat🔄.**